tsilva/curriculum-vitae/README.md

 - **Platform:** iPhone (iOS)
 - **Technologies:** iOS, Objective-C

-Don't Mess With Texas - Report a Litterer is an application that lets Texas citizens report when they have seen someone littering.
+Don't mess with Texas is an app that allows you to report litterers to the Texas Department of Transportation’s Report a Litterer Program.
+You can either insert the details manually or by answering questions by speaking directly to your mobile phone.

 Fixed bugs in several parts of the app and implemented new features.
 Challenging project because the existing code-base was very messy.